-Editor's note: We updated this guide on June 17, 2024, to include information about our testing practices and expand some of the sections in our buying advice.
+Editor's note: We updated this guide on December 10, 2024, to include more information about our testing practices, remove several discontinued and out of stock products, add the Zenbivy Ultralight Quilt + Sheet, and expand some of the sections in our buying advice.
 We also combed through the guide to ensure prices, colorways, and products were current at the time of publishing.

 Our Team's Ultralight Sleeping Bag Picks